 I know a thing or two about finding apartments in Taipei, on both a short-term and long-term basis.

-Prior to settling in Taipei permanently (well, as permanently as I settle anywhere) in July 2019, I did a couple of test runs in the city, and stayed in Airbnb properties in order to approximate the experience of living in Taipei.
+Prior to settling in Taipei permanently (well, until I left 15 months later) in July 2019, I did a couple of test runs in the city, and stayed in Airbnb properties in order to approximate the experience of living in Taipei.
 (SPOILER ALERT: Long-stay apartments in Taipei are far superior to their short-stay counterparts!)

 Anyway, I’m getting ahead of myself.
 Let’s start at a more fundamental place, shall we?